How to Finalize Your Adoption in Texas

 The Home Stretch to Completing Your TX Adoption

 This adoption finalization is an exciting day for adoptive parents because your baby will finally be a legal member of your family.

 You’ve gone through a lot to get to this point — years of trying, mounds of paperwork, months of waiting — and it was all leading up to this.
 It will feel like the long-awaited finish line — one that American Adoptions can help you cross.

 After you take your baby home, there will be a few post-placement requirements you’ll have to meet before your Texas adoption process officially ends with an adoption finalization hearing.
 At that point, a judge will grant your final decree of adoption, and your child will officially be a permanent and legal member of your family.

-Before Texas adoption finalization occurs and the final decree of adoption is issued, a few things will need to be completed first:
+Before Texas adoption finalization occurs and the final decree of adoption is issued, the judge will review your adoption to ensure that:

 Your child’s birth parents have issued their consent to the adoption with their lawyer present, effectively terminating their parental rights (Note: birth mothers must wait at least 48 hours after the birth of their child in order to offer their consent to adoption in Texas)